projectcapsule/capsule/docs/operator/use-cases/pod-security-policies.md

-# Assign Pod Security Policies to a tenant
+# Assign Pod Security Policies
 Bill, the cluster admin, can assign a dedicated Pod Security Policy (PSP) to the Alice's tenant.
 This is likely to be a requirement in a multi-tenancy environment.

 The cluster admin creates a PSP: